 These reports set out the progress we have made in embedding equality and diversity within our work and services.

 We are also obliged to publish equality outcomes in the Equality Mainstreaming Report.
 These are results we aim to achieve to further equality and diversity.

-Our first Equality Mainstreaming Report was published in 2013 and covered the period 2013-17.
-An Equality Mainstreaming Update Report was published in 2015 covering the period 2013-15.
-We are therefore required to publish an updated Equality Mainstreaming report for the period 2017-21.
+Our previous Equality Mainstreaming Report was published in 2017 and covered the period 2017-21.
+An Equality Mainstreaming Update Report was published in 2019 covering the period 2017-19.

 The report lists our Equality Outcomes, and describes how we are considering equality in our work as:

 The report demonstrates why it is important to mainstream equality and in doing so the benefits that it can bring.
 Progress against the Equality Outcomes is reported along with details on mainstreaming the equality duty in Education, as an employer and by the Scottish Borders Licensing Board, which are specific requirements for reporting in the equalities legislation.

 The Equality Mainstreaming Report concludes that the equality outcomes set during 2017-21 are still relevant and should be maintained.
 A set of high level actions together with performance indicators have been produced to facilitate further progress in embedding equalities for the period 2021-25.

 - ensure that communities and groups are consulted/involved in the formulation of our strategies/policies

 - continue the work in establishing effective performance indicators for ourl services

 - ensure that the business plans for service areas fully embed equalities and equality outcomes